 Standard Donkey Kick (Intermediate)

 The version described above.
 Bodyweight, all fours, 90-degree knee bend.
-This is your starting point and, honestly, the version most people should stick with until they can do 3 sets of 20 with a full 1-second squeeze at the top and zero lower back involvement.
+This is the version most people should stick with until they can do 3 sets of 20 with a full 1-second squeeze at the top and zero lower-back involvement.

 Resistance Band Donkey Kick (Advanced)